vascoguita/fmc-adc-100m14b4cha/doc/gateware/index.rst

 ~~~~~~~~~~~~~~~~~

 This block allows time-tagging of important events in the ADC core.
 It
+could run in two modes: *White-Rabbit* or *free-running*.
+If the
+white-rabbit link is up and synced, then it will be used.
+Otherwise, the
+time-tagging core fallback to the free-running mode.

-is based on two free-running counters; a seconds counter and a 125MHz
+.. note:: The free-running mode is based on two free-running counters;
-system clock ticks counter.
-The system clock ticks counter is also
+   a seconds counter and a 125MHz system clock ticks counter.
+The
-called coarse counter.
-These two counters are accessible in read/write
+   system clock ticks counter is also called coarse counter.
+These two
-via a Wishbone interface.
+   counters are accessible in read/write via a Wishbone interface.

-For example, the host computer can use the OS time to set the seconds
-counter and simply reset the coarse counter.
-It is planned, in a later
-release, to set the time-tagging core counters using the White Rabbit
-core.

 A time-tag is made of four 32-bit words; meta-data, seconds, coarse,
 fine.
 The fine field is always set to zero and the meta-data register